Mission

 Authoritative Boundaries

-Accurate and up-to-date information on national and subnational borders.
-Accurate and detailed coastline data, including islands and harbors.
+UN Maps supplies accurate and up-to-date information on national and subnational borders, as well as accurate and detailed coastline data, including islands and harbors.

 Operational Ready

-Comprehensive road network data, including highways, secondary roads, and rural roads.
-Accurate and detailed railway network data.
+UN Maps produces comprehensive road network data, including highways, secondary roads and rural roads, and railway network data.

 Collaborative

-UN Maps utilizes crowdsourcing to gather geospatial data from a global community of contributors.
+UN Maps utilizes crowdsourcing to gather geospatial data through UN Mappers, a global community of contributors.
 This data is then verified and refined by UN experts, ensuring accuracy and consistency.
 The contributions from volunteers empower UN peacekeeping missions, humanitarian organizations, and other stakeholders with up-to-date maps and geospatial information.

 Customizable